CFD-06. Inverted flow. Turbulence model.

 Tamaño de elemento en modelo FEM

-FINITE ELEMENT METHOD (FEM): BASIC CONCEPTS AND PRACTICAL APPLICATIONS
+FEM-04.
+FINITE ELEMENT METHOD (MEF): BASIC CONCEPTS AND PRACTICAL APPLICATIONS

 03, Apr, 2024